-Responsibility of the chief officer

-44. The chief officer of a prescribed entity shall ensure that all capital projects (whether entity or executive) that are three hundred thousand dollars and above are submitted to the PSIC for review.
+Responsibility of the chief officer of a prescribed entity shall ensure that all capital projects (whether entity or executive) that are three hundred thousand dollars and above are submitted to the PSIC for review.

-Information required

-45. A chief officer is required to submit the following documentation to the PSIC using the formats for the Project Profile and Project Report set out in Schedule 5 -
+Information required 45.
+A chief officer is required to submit the following documentation to the PSIC using the formats for the Project Profile and Project Report set out in the Fifth Schedule -